How to Get Good Reviews on Google

 Google has become a major presence in online reviews.
 The company introduced internal review posts on its Google My Business feature in 2007, and according to Bright Local, Google remains one of the fastest-growing reviewing platforms on the web, surpassing posting volumes on Facebook and Yelp.

-Whether positive, negative, or somewhere in the middle, customer reviews are indispensable to recognizing your business’s strengths and weaknesses.
-They enable you to better understand your customers, invest in your staff, and establish your company’s priorities and goals.
+Whether positive, negative, or somewhere in the middle, customer reviews are indispensable to recognizing your business' strengths and weaknesses.
+They enable you to better understand your customers, invest in your team member, and establish your company's priorities and goals.

-Positive reviews are the easiest to receive—they give you more confidence in what works, and when public, they encourage your audience to either patronize your business or learn more about you.
-Plus, they simply feel good, and are great to share with your team, boosting their morale and sense of purpose, especially for workers (such as developers and accountants) who may not have that cheerful, hands-on experience with satisfied customers that other staff, such as salespeople, enjoy.
+Positive reviews are the easiest to receive—they give you more confidence in what works, and when public, they encourage your audience to patronize your business or learn more about you.
+Plus, they simply feel good and are great to share with your team, boosting their morale and sense of purpose, especially for workers (such as developers and accountants) who may not have that cheerful, hands-on experience with satisfied customers that other team members, such as salespeople, enjoy.

-And while positive reviews obviously influence people, they also encourage artificial intelligence to bestow preferable SEO rankings to your business.
+And while positive reviews influence people, they also encourage artificial intelligence to bestow preferable SEO rankings for your business.
 Research has found that higher review volume correlates with better search positioning on Google.
-Other metrics—such as average rating and a business’s proportion of positive-to-negative reviews—also matter.
+Other metrics—such as average rating and a business' proportion of positive-to-negative reviews—also matter.

 Many customers understand that posting a positive review is a favor to your business, akin to the many scribblings they dispatch along their digital day, from company Slack messages to friendly Instagram comments.
 Often enough, your customers are happy to help, especially if you're a small business striving for market share in a crowded industry, or are an attentive, hands-on firm that offered the reviewer plenty of consideration and goodwill during the sales cycle.